Thinking about fitting an additional door lock to your motorhome habitation door? Here’s everything you need to know…

 Another weak point is potentially your motorhome or campervan (or caravan!) garage door.
 Sometimes, this could even be a point of entry into your vehicle, in which case you really need to make extra sure it’s secure.

-Here are some motorhome garage door lock options which come highly recommended, but you can of course use the Fiamma door lock above too.
+Here are some more motorhome door lock options that you could use on both your van habitation door and garage doors.
 Just remember that you don’t need to buy the expensive version which opens from inside… (at least, I hope you don’t!)

 How else can we help you today?